vasil/cv/README.txt

 Summary
 -------------------------------------------------------------------------------
-Senior Software Engineer with more than 10 years experience, among which as a Technical/team Lead and Project Manager with direct control over the entire project and development life-cycle.
+Senior software engineer with over 10 years of comprehensive experience in software engineering, database/system modeling and project management.
+With direct control over entire projects and development life-cycles.
+High level of involvement in the advancement of the industry and adherence to best practice.

-Specialties: Python/JavaScript/Ruby/Java Programming.
+Key qualifications: Python/JavaScript/Ruby/Java programming.

 Experience